giulong/spectrum/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-# Feature Description
+# Feature description
 \<Replace this line with a clear and concise description of what you aim to achieve>

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+# Describe why this should be added to Spectrum
+\<Replace this line explaining why you think this should be something to add to the framework.
+Will other users benefit from this and how?>

+## Additional context
-Add any other context or screenshots about the feature request here.
+\<Replace this line with any other context or screenshots about the feature request>